-test results may differ depending on your workstation and networking hardware (you may run the benchmark yourself to determine which one is the most suitable for you)
+test result may change according to your computer performance and network (you may run the sheet yourself to determine which one is the most suitable for you)

-6.2.3 Advantages
+6.2.3 Advantage

-- 1. hiredis is an optional dependency for aredis. - 2.
-API of aredis was mostly ported from redis-py, which is easy to use.
-It lets you easily port existing code to work with asyncio. - 3. aredis has a decent efficiency (please run benchmarks/comparison.py to see which async redis client is suitable for you). - 4. uvloop event loop is supported by aredis, it can double the speed of your async code.
+- 1. aredis can be used howerver you install hiredis or not. - 2. aredis' API are mostly ported from redis-py, which is easy to use indeed and make it easy to port your code with asyncio - according to my test, aredis is efficient enough (please run benchmarks/comparation.py to see which async redis client is suitable for you) - 4. aredis can be run both with asyncio and uvloop, the latter can double the speed of your async code.